ietf-wg-scitt/draft-ietf-scitt-architecture/draft-ietf-scitt-architecture.md

 - the Transparency Service defines and enforces deterministic Registration policies that can be re-evaluated based solely on the contents of the Registry at the time of registration, and must then yield the same result.

-- The ordering of entries, their cryptographic contents, and the Registry governance may be non-deterministic, but they must be verifiable.
+- the ordering of entries, their cryptographic contents, and the Registry governance may be non-deterministic, but they must be verifiable.

-- A Transparency Services SHOULD store evidence about the resolution of distributed identifiers into manifests.
+- a Transparency Services SHOULD store evidence about the resolution of distributed identifiers into manifests.

-- A Transparency Service MAY additionally support verifiability of client authentication and access control.
+- a Transparency Service MAY additionally support verifiability of client authentication and access control.

 #### Governance and Bootstrapping